 Gross profit is equal to our net sales less our cost of goods sold.
 Cost of goods sold reflects the direct cost of purchased merchandise as well as buying, distribution and occupancy costs.
 Buying costs include compensation and benefit expense for our internal buying organization.
-Distribution costs include costs for receiving, processing and warehousing our store merchandise, and shipping of merchandise to or from our distribution and e-commerce fulfillment centers and to our e-commerce customers and between store locations.
+Distribution costs include costs for receiving, processing and warehousing our store and e-commerce merchandise, and shipping of merchandise to our stores, customers, or between our distribution and e-commerce fulfillment centers.
 Occupancy costs include the rent, common area maintenance, utilities, property taxes, security and depreciation costs of all store locations.
 These costs are significant and can be expected to continue to increase as our company grows.
 The components of our reported cost of goods sold may not be comparable to those of other retail companies.